Victorian Heritage Services Directory

 Work undertaken:

-Documentation of conservation and restoration of historic buildings, design of new buildings and additions in heritage contexts, advice on appropriate additions, building condition surveys, advice and assistance on grant and funding applications, project management of conservation projects, advice and assistance with heritage permit applications, conservation management plans, Heritage Impact Statements
+This category is only for companies that have a qualified conservation architect or heritage architect specialist in their employ.
+Works include documentation of conservation and restoration of historic buildings, building condition surveys, advice and assistance on grant and funding applications, project management of conservation projects, advice and assistance with heritage permit applications, conservation management plans, Heritage Impact Statements.

 Criteria: